mihirr00051/BFSI-Lending-Risk-Intelligence-Platform/README.md

 NPL Proxy =
 Loans with DPD >= 90 / Active Loans

-This is a portfolio proxy for analytical use, not a regulatory NPA/NPL calculation.
+Analytical proxy only — not a regulatory NPA/NPL calculation.

 Collection Efficiency